 In the Common Soil Seed Library catalog, the difficulty for saving seeds for each plant is categorized easy, medium or difficult.
 The levels are not indicators of how challenging it is to grow the plant, only the effort to save the seed.
 Examples of "easy" to save seeds include artichokes, beans and tomatoes.
 "Medium" seeds include beets, carrots and onions.
 Broccoli, corn and pumpkin are considered "advanced" seeds.

 Once you've learned how to save seeds and have collected seeds from your healthiest crops, select some for the seed library and place them in clearly labeled envelopes or containers.
-Label the container using the seed donation form.
+Label the container using the seed donation formopens a new window.
 It is important that seeds donated or returned to the library are saved properly to ensure that the integrity of each variety remains intact.